 Based on what I saw, either the county government learned from the mistakes of the previous clinic, or perhaps government is perfectly capable of distributing a vaccine once if finally get it from the producers.
 I can only imagine that perhaps the shortage (and the ensuing parental panic) might have been less intense (and less of a surprise) if the government had more say in the production.

 Why would parents be anxious?
 I’ll refer you again to the Washington Post story above.
 We want to do everything we can to protect our children.
 But when it comes to something like H1N1 — or toxic toys in the toy box, or e. coli in the grocery cart — we can’t do all that much.
-We can button up over coats, hand out more chewable vitamins, tell our kids to cover their coughs and sneezes (and just hope their classmates do the same), insist our kids wash their hands (and wash ours) every hour on the hour, and just hope our kids don’t get sick — or that they can get treatment if they do get sick.
+We can button up over coats, hand out more on best prenatal vitamins , tell our kids to cover their coughs and sneezes (and just hope their classmates do the same), insist our kids wash their hands (and wash ours) every hour on the hour, and just hope our kids don’t get sick — or that they can get treatment if they do get sick.

 But we don’t want them to get sick.
 Wanted them to get the vaccine.